 During that 1939 tournament, a 27-year-old up-and-comer named Byron Nelson won the $700 first prize.
 Hogan finished second, 12 strokes back, and collected $450.
 Since then, The Thunderbirds have sponsored an Open every year except 1943, when wartime travel restrictions forced a one-year hiatus.

-The list of professional golfers who have won in Phoenix reads like the golf Hall of Fame: Byron Nelson, Ben Hogan, Jimmy Demaret, Billy Casper, Gene Littler, Arnold Palmer, Jack Nicklaus, Miller Barber, Johnny Miller, Ben Crenshaw, and more recently Lee Janzen, Vijay Singh, Phil Mickelson, Tom Lehman, Mark Calcavecchia and Kenny Perry just to name a few.
+The list of professional golfers who have won in Phoenix reads like the golf Hall of Fame – Byron Nelson, Ben Hogan, Jimmy Demaret, Billy Casper, Gene Littler, Arnold Palmer, Jack Nicklaus, Miller Barber, Johnny Miller, Ben Crenshaw, and more recently Lee Janzen, Vijay Singh, Phil Mickelson, Tom Lehman, Mark Calcavecchia, Kenny Perry, Brooks Koepka and Rickie Fowler, just to name a few.

-Over the tournament’s 78 year history, the Open has been known by many names, including the Western Open, the Arizona Open, the Ben Hogan Invitational, the Phoenix Open, the FBR Open and now the Waste Management Phoenix Open.
-The tournament has been played at Phoenix Country Club, Arizona Country Club and the TPC Scottsdale.
-The TPC Scottsdale has been the home course of the tournament since 1987.
-2014 will mark the 28th consecutive year the tournament has been played at the TPC Scottsdale.
-Aside from the TPC Sawgrass (30 years), TPC Scottsdale has the longest continuous stretch a Tournament Players Club has hosted a PGA TOUR event.
+Over the tournament’s 84-year history, the Open has been known by many names, including the Western Open, the Arizona Open, the Ben Hogan Invitational, the Phoenix Open, the FBR Open and now the Waste Management Phoenix Open.
+The tournament has been played at Phoenix Country Club, Arizona Country Club and TPC Scottsdale – the home course of the tournament since 1987 – and 2021 will mark the 34th consecutive year the tournament has been played at TPC Scottsdale.
+Aside from the TPC Sawgrass (32 years), TPC Scottsdale has the longest continuous stretch a Tournament Players Club has hosted a PGA TOUR event.

-Thanks to the most fan-friendly tournament venue on the PGA TOUR, the Stadium Course at the TPC Scottsdale, the Open attracts the largest galleries of any golf tournament in the world.
-In fact, compared to the days when the tournament was held at Phoenix Country Club, and the top attendance mark was 186,000 (1986), the Open has grown by leaps and bounds.
-At the 2008 FBR Open, a PGA TOUR record 538,356 fans attended the tournament, including 170,802 during Saturday’s third round alone.
-2008′s Saturday attendance used to be a single-day PGA TOUR record until last year’s event, when 179,022 fans packed the TPC Scottsdale during the third round of the 2013 Waste Management Phoenix Open resulting in a new single-day attendance record on TOUR.
+TPC Scottsdale is the most fan-friendly venue on the PGA TOUR and attracts the largest galleries of any golf tournament in the world.
+In fact, compared to the days when the tournament was held at Phoenix Country Club, and the top attendance mark was 186,000 (1986), the Open has grown by leaps and bounds, routinely bringing in crowds in excess of 700,000 people for the week.

 For a closer look at past champions, tournament results, attendance as well as Open records and statistics, please visit the statistics and record book section under the Spectator Info tab on the website.